-Cash flow is the amount of money coming into and going out of a company’s accounts, as reported in earnings announcements.
+Cash flow is the amount of money coming into and going out of a business, as reported in earnings announcements.
 It can refer to a single project or the entire business.

 Some traders use cash flow as a means of judging a business’s financial foundations.
 If there is a large amount of cash coming in, there is more available to reinvest in the business.
-Cash flow can be easier to compare between companies as it isn’t subject to accounting rules.
+Cash flow can be easier to compare between businesses as it is not subject to accounting rules.

-Cash flow isn’t necessarily a sign that a company is profitable, but does indicate its liquidity.
+Cash flow is not necessarily a sign that a business is profitable, but does indicate its liquidity.
 Total cash flow is calculated by deducting the total costs and adding incomes over a period of time, to give the change in cash balance.
 There are many other types of cash flow, though, depending on which aspect of a business’s cash flow is being calculated.

 There are basic cash flow tips that enable small business maintain the best business touch;